sptrakesh/sptrakesh.github.io/Writerside/topics/Application-Performance-Management.md

     * QuestDB is not set up in a very robust manner.
 Just a docker container running on a AWS EC2 host alongside other daemon processes.
 There is no backup strategy.
 All the data can be recreated from our Atlas database, which is our database of record.
-    * All applications/services have a connection pool to <a href="mongo-service.md">mongo-service</a>.
+    * All applications/services have a connection pool to [mongo-service](mongo-service.md).
 There is no need to maintain yet another connection pool to QuestDB, which would also result in needing to increase the number of client connections it needs to support.
     * No need for other infrastructure such as AWS EFS to allow processes running on other nodes to access files written